Cloud SQL

 To make it happen, you have to pick-up a subnet from your VPC where Cloud SQL, as a service, will be creating private connection to your VPC.
 Having done that, you will be able to connect to your instance by its private IP from VM launched in that subnet of your VPC.
 This concept is similar to VPC service endpoints in AWS.

 Assuming you created a postgres instance and it has been assigned some private IP address.
-During instance creation you must specify a password for the postgres user.
-For simplicity, we used postgres as a password.

-To connect to it we can leverage VM named instance that we created in the previous section.
 It had been spun up in the same subnet that we picked up for private connection setup with Cloud SQL.
-This guarantees that we can connect to our Cloud SQL instance by its private IP.

-To connect to the instance, we have to leverage psql client on the VM.
-To avoid direct installation of psql on the VM, we can use postgres docker image.
 We can run it in the interactive mode and connect to the instance from there.

 The following code abstract does the following:

-• runs postgres docker image in the interactive mode with automatic removal of the container after exit
+docker image in the interactive mode with automatic removal of the container after exit - instead of starting a database server, it runs just

-• connects to the instance by its private IP 10.12.96.3 via psql client
+that we specified during our Cloud SQL instance creation - connects to the instance by its private IP

-• connection is done to the postgres database with postgres user
+client - connection is done to the

 instance:~$ docker run --rm -it postgres:alpine bash